 That’s just the tip of the iceberg.
-As mentioned before, Google uses more than 255 factors in their algorithms to ensure that their users are happy with the results they get.
+As mentioned before, Google uses more than 255 factors in their algorithms to ensure that its users are happy with the results they get.

 Why care how search engine ranking algorithms work?

-In order to get traffic from search engines, your website needs to appear in the top positions in the first page of the results.
+In order to get traffic from search engines, your website needs to appear in the top positions on the first page of the results.

 It is statistically proven that the majority of users click one of the top 5 results (both desktop and mobile).

-Appearing in the second or third page of the results will not get you any traffic at all.
+Appearing on the second or third page of the results will not get you any traffic at all.

 Traffic is just one of the benefits of SEO, once you get to the top positions for keywords that make sense for your business, the added benefits are much more.